AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that prints all the groups the current is part of
+A script to change owner of the file